Cellular-Imaging-Amsterdam-UMC/qp-lessons/Day2/2) cell_classification/LESSON.md

-# Lesson Guide: Cell Classification (Normal vs Apoptotic)
+# Lesson: Cell Classification (Normal vs Apoptotic)

 **Before you start, read `README.md` in this folder for the setup instructions.**